 Ankita Raj

 I am a PhD candidate in the Computer Science Department at IIT Delhi.
-I am working on robust and trustworthy algorithms for Machine Learning, specifically in the context of Computer Vision, advised by Dr. Chetan Arora.
+I am working on robust and trustworthy algorithms for Machine Learning, specifically in the context of Computer Vision.
+I am advised by Dr. Chetan Arora.

-I obtained a Master's degree in Electronics and Communication Engineering from IIIT Delhi in 2016, where I was advised by Dr. Pravesh Biyani.
+I have a Master's degree in Electronics and Communication Engineering from IIIT Delhi, where I was advised by Dr. Pravesh Biyani.
 I also held a research position in the Robotics lab, Tata Consultancy Services from 2016 to 2018, where I worked on computer vision for robotics.

 Email / CV / Google Scholar / Github / LinkedIn